joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 The very first thing we encounter is the ClojureScript `ns` form.
 This declares the current namespace (in other languages you might call this "module").
 We require the `goog.dom`, `om.next`, and `om.dom` libraries.
-Other languages might call this processs "importing".
+Other languages might call this process "importing".

 ### `defui`